 Register a foal

 Before registering a foal in the Irish Sport Horse or Irish Draught Horse Studbook, both the sire and the dam of the foal must be registered in the Irish Horse Register and the foal must be eligible to be included in the Studbook.
-On receipt of a correctly complete covering certificate, Horse Sport Ireland will automatically issue a foal kit to the registered owner of the dam.
+On receipt of a correctly completed covering certificate, Horse Sport Ireland will automatically issue a foal kit to the registered owner of the dam.

 STEP 1.
 ORDER YOUR KIT